 Bookkeeping is taking a transaction and entering that transaction into whatever accounting system you have (Quickbooks/Netsuite etc…).
 The bookkeeper then pushes a button to print.
 An invoice is entered for a sale, and a vendor invoice is entered as an expense and a payable.
 That’s it.
 There is usually no thought from the bookkeeper as to the process, or what the transaction does to the income statement or balance sheet.
 Anyone that can use software and read, can enter things into a system.
 Some bookkeepers learn how to reconcile the cash account much like we reconcile our check books at home, but there is no application of accounting principles to bookkeeping.
 Bookkeeping is a clerical exercise, not an accounting function.

 Accounting is applying accounting methodologies and principles to those transactions entered into the system.
 Understanding what each transaction does to the income statement and balance sheet, and understanding the ever changing accounting principles and applying them to the business.
 This can get pretty complex which is why CPAs often get involved and why many companies go through an audit or review of their business.
 Accounting has been a profession for generations and there is a reason why it exists, so yes, it costs money to have your accounting properly completed.
-You will either need to hire a qualified accountant/CPA or outsource the accounting function.
+You will either need to hire a qualified accountant/CPA or outsourced accounting function.
 Beware, when I say CPA I do not mean the one who does your taxes.
 CPA’s are specialized and you’ll need a managerial CPA that will create your financial documents per U.S. GAAP.

 Not applying the correct accounting principles and methodologies will lead to misleading financial statements.
 That means that your financial statements do not reflect the proper margins of the business and proper balances on your balance sheet.